Open-X-Humanoid/pelican-vl/README.md

 pip install flash-attn==2.6.1 --no-build-isolation # if GPU supports
 ``` -->

-## 🧰 Quick Start
+## Quick Start

-Here, we provide some simple embodied examples to show how to use the chat model Fine-Tuning with <a href="https://swift.readthedocs.io/zh-cn/latest/index.html">`Swift`</a> .
+Here, We provide you a simple script of LoRa fine-tuning and give you some embodied samples, allowing you to experience how to experiment with embodied data.
+Training is based on the LLM training and deployment framework <a href="https://swift.readthedocs.io/zh-cn/latest/index.html">**`Swift`**</a>.

 ### 🛠️ Installation
 <!-- Install <a href="https://swift.readthedocs.io/zh-cn/latest/index.html">`Swift`</a>